-Taking a vacation and escaping one’s routines and obligations brings a sense of freedom.
+Taking a vacation and escaping your routines and obligations brings a sense of freedom.

 Taking a Vacation Affects Your Health

 There are health indications for taking a vacation.
-A study by Bloom, Geurts and Kompier, found that subjects slept 6.7 hours at home, and 7.4 while on vacation.
+A “Do we recover from vacation?
+Meta-analysis of vacation effects on health and well-being”, a study by Bloom, Geurts, and Kompier found that subjects slept 6.7 hours at home, and 7.4 while on vacation.
 The quality of sleep was better with improved health and well-being during vacations.
 In a nine-year study by Gump and Matthews, they found that the risk for cardiovascular events lessened for those who took vacations.
 What was in common for these two studies along with one by Nawijin in the Netherlands, is that the positive effects of vacation fade within two weeks of returning back to work.
 Nawijin said this could be due to an increased workload on the job and at home.
 Doing laundry, cleaning, and catching up in general may partially be a cause for this to occur.
 The researchers said that the anticipation that comes with planning a trip boosts happiness in workers over the non-vacationing ones.
 The researchers from these three studies recommend taking shorter, more frequent vacations rather than one long one each year.
 They also suggested that after the vacation. savoring the trip may boost happiness.
 Get the photos out and reminisce on your great times.
 The researchers said that they could not measure the increase in creativity, resilience, and other positive aspects that getting away can have on an individual.

 Taking a Vacation Can Increase Connections to Others